particle-iot/docs/src/content/faq/pricing/general-questions.md

 Yes, the reduced overage prices (starting at $0.40/MB) will apply for everyone, regardless of if your Product is on the new Device Cloud pricing or not.

+### I am on an annual account.
+What happens if I upgrade?
+- You will receive a new monthly billing period that will begin the day that the upgrade occurs.
+- You will be credited for the unused time on your annual plan that will count towards future invoices
+- You will receive your first month of Device Cloud access under the new pricing free